edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

     * Adding new modules (Package Maintainer may optionally update the GUID)

 ### PACKAGE_VERSION value
 The version number is used to track backward compatible changes to an EDK II package.

-There are no hard and fast rules about the ```PACKAGE_VERSION``` other than the value should increment when new features are added.
+The value should increment when new features are added, however, there are no hard and fast rules about the ```PACKAGE_VERSION``` value.

 The value consists of a major number and a minor number.